jcicero518/ccss-adw-module/README.md

 * JS is "transpiled" into ES5 by Webpack, most of which is abstracted away in this case with the **Laravel Mix** library.
 It looks at _webpack.mix.js_ for configuration.

+* Filter dropdowns on the site are updated automatically based on what fields have been chosen by each user, making it simple to maintain.

 * Uses React's built in data store.
 The "time machine" functionality that is possible with Redux is most likely overkill here unless it needs to scale beyond the one dedicated page.